brianhouse/sound_art/NEXT.md

 most importantly, I think more more more examples.

+need visitors. with longer (in-person) sessions, that will work better.

 ### new

 using casettes / magnetic tape -- preexisting tapes, or record onto tape? need old hardware